 Bicycle fatalities are also not that uncommon either and such cases demand compensation for wrongful deaths.

-This is why you need to hire our legal team of dedicated Houston bicycle accident lawyers from Calhoun, Meredith, and Sims, PLLC.
+This is why you need to hire our legal team of dedicated Houston bicycle accident lawyers from Calhoun Meredith.

 In most of the cases involving bicycle collisions, the claims of bicyclists fall on deaf ears because they are naturally deemed responsible for their suffering by insurance adjusters, even if they were following the traffic laws and stuck to dedicated bike lanes.

 We are your first line of defense against greedy insurance companies that will attempt to impose a settlement that does not cover your economic and noneconomic losses that result from bike accidents.